 IV.
 OFFICERS

-Officiers of the SAM SCHREINER CHAPTER shall be President, Vice President, Secretary and Treasurer and shall perform the usual duties assigned to each office as listed by the latest addition of Robert’s Rules of Order and chapter policies that are defined in the National YMCA Alumni by laws and defined as the Executive committee of the chapter.
+Officers of the SAM SCHREINER CHAPTER shall be President, Vice President, Secretary and Treasurer and shall perform the usual duties assigned to each office as listed by the latest addition of Robert’s Rules of Order and chapter policies that are defined in the National YMCA Alumni by laws and defined as the Executive committee of the chapter.

 Officers shall be nominated by the Nomination Committee and elected for a term of two (2) years.
 They shall take office January first following the election.